Heterodon: Behavior

-When threatened, the hognose snake will flatten its neck and raise its head off the ground, similar to a cobra, and hiss.
+When threatened, the hognose snake flattens its neck and raises its head off the ground, similar to a cobra, and hisses.
 It may sometimes feign strikes, but is extremely reluctant to bite.
 This behavior has earned the hognose snake several nicknames, such as "blowing adder", "flathead", "spreading adder", or "hissing adder".
-If this threat display does not work to deter a would-be predator, the hognose snake will often roll onto its back and play dead with its mouth open and tongue lolling, going as far as to emit a foul musk from the cloaca.
+If this threat display does not work to deter a would-be predator, the hognose snake often rolls onto its back and plays dead with its mouth open and tongue lolling, going as far as to emit a foul musk from the cloaca.
 Emission of cloacal musk is considerably less likely than in many other species.
-If the snake is rolled upright while in this state, it will often roll over again as if to insist that it is really dead.
+If the snake is rolled upright while in this state, it often rolls over again as if to insist that it is really dead.

 Unfortunately due to their appearance and impressive defensive display, hognose snakes are commonly mistaken to be copperheads and subsequently killed.
 This is especially true in the southeastern regions of the United States, where copperheads are especially prevalent by comparison to other areas it shares with the hognose.